rhhaynes/rhhaynes.github.io/_posts/2018-02-11-words_of_advice_for_the_cli_data_gem_project.markdown

 * How do I specify the version number?
 * What all goes in the \*.gemspec file?

 These are just a few of the questions that overwhelmed me at the beginning.
-I knew if I had to search around online and look back through earlier labs I could figure them out, however it seemed like a considerable amount of up-front work at a time when all I really wanted to do was start coding.
+I knew if I had to search around online and look back through earlier labs I could figure them out, however it seemed like a considerable amount of up-front work when all I really wanted to do was start coding.

 The solution to my dilemma:  `bundle gem <gem-name>`.